-This class will look at the value and future of political action and political action committees (PACs) as they pertain to the law enforcement community.
+The 4-hour block on Political action will look at the value and future of political action and political action committees (PACs) as they pertain to the law enforcement community.
 Participants will learn the value of establishing a PAC and receive an overview of the current rules governing campaign and PAC expenditures.
 Learn how to author a bill and how a bill becomes law.
 Also covered will be an overview of the legislative process, current legislation affecting law enforcement, how to interpret proposed language, campaign strategies, and your legal and fiduciary responsibilities.

-This class will begin with a review of the state campaign laws contained in the Political Reform Act of 1974 and the regulations of the Fair Political Practices Commission (FPPC).
+The 4-hour block on PAC Management will begin with a review of the state campaign laws contained in the Political Reform Act of 1974 and the regulations of the Fair Political Practices Commission (FPPC).
 Participants will work from the PORAC Political Action Committee (PAC) Guide, which will provide required information and documents necessary to establish and maintain a PAC, including definitions of legal terms, commonly asked questions and answers, record-keeping requirements, state and county filing addresses for campaign reports, tax rules, sample completed state and county filing addresses for campaign reports, sample completed federal tax forms and sample completed state campaign reporting forms.

 Who should attend?